THE HISTORY OF CHICAGO PAGAN PRIDE

 Chicago Pagan Pride is one of the Pagan Pride Project events that occur world wide.
 The Pagan Pride Project is a non-profit organization.
 The primary purposes of this corporation shall be the advancement of religion and elimination of prejudice and discrimination based on religious beliefs.

 Our Pagan Pride event history began in September, 2002, on the south side of Chicago, Illinois.
 At that time, the Sanctuary of the Crescent Moon, a Dianic Wiccan Temple, saw the need to promote the ideals of Pagan fellowship.
+We moved the event to Oak Park in 2009 and have experienced a warm welcome every year.

 Since then, Chicago Pagan Pride has evolved and represents all Pagan paths, faiths, and traditions.